 The placements, of which the first two are delivered through an apprenticeship model, offer a chance for professional application and learning through praxis.
 This initial practice is supported and supervised closely by a specialist placement supervisor who will be with students in the sessions they facilitate with clients.
 The final fourth term placements are more independent and offer choice for students to work with different client groups individually and in pairs.

-Successful qualification leads to graduates being eligible to apply for registration with the Health Professions Council (HPC) as an Arts Therapist (Drama).
-Graduates wishing to practice must register with the HPC.
+Successful qualification leads to graduates being eligible to apply for registration with the Health and Care Professions Council (HCPC) as an Arts Therapist (Drama).
+Graduates wishing to practice must register with the HCPC.